 You can choose to pay for your income protection policy either as an individual, or via your limited company.

-If you pay personally, you will be doing so with post-tax income, whereas an executive PHI policy is an allowable business expense, and therefore tax-deductible for your company.
+If you pay personally, you will be doing so with post-tax income, whereas an executive income protection policy is an allowable business expense, and therefore tax-deductible for your company.

 And, if you do make a claim, you’ll have to pay tax on payments made via the policy if it’s an executive policy, which isn’t the case if you have an individually-funded policy.